gdcs92/gdcs92.github.io/vitae.md

 ---

 ## Education
+### Msc Applied Mathematics
-**Msc Applied Mathematics**, Paris-Saclay University, France
+Paris-Saclay University, France

 **Engineering Degree**, ENSTA ParisTech, France

 **Bsc Applied Mathematics**, Federal University of Rio de Janeiro, Brazil

 ## Experience
-- 2015 May - Aug **Research Internship: Acoustic wave scattering by thin coated penetrable objects and inverse imaging methods**
+### Research Internship: Acoustic wave scattering by thin coated penetrable objects and inverse imaging methods
 INRIA / CMAP - Ecole Polytechnique, Palaiseau, France Developed code for the solution of a direct scattering problem in the presence of a thin coating modeled by asymptotic boundary conditions, and for the corresponding inverse problem,